-Why we're so self-critical of ourselves after meeting someone new
+Why are we so critical of ourselves after meeting someone new?
+Self-protection.

 A new study discovers the “liking gap” — the difference between how we view others we’re meeting for the first time, and the way we think they’re seeing us.